 100% performance improvement = halving the charging time at RAIDBOXES !

-For a website that loads 10 seconds before and migration 5 seconds after that, the speed improvement is 100%.
-The results of the larger hosters are the most meaningful, as the number of hosts is the largest migrations in comparison.
+For a website that loads 10 seconds before and after migration 5 seconds, the speed improvement is 100%.
+The results of the larger host ones are the most meaningful, since the number of the migrations in the comparison is the largest.

 In addition, minimum and maximum values are shown in the diagram.
 What the values here make clear is that an improvement in performance always has something to do with itsite .
 Changing the server is helpful for certain sites cases, but there may also be cases where the performance improvement is rather small.